 To qualify under medical-vocational guidelines, you would also be required to provide documentation of:

-Generally, the chances of SSDI epilepsy disability benefits being approved are improved if the applicant is older, with less education or skills.
+Generally, the chances to obtain SSDI epilepsy benefits increase if the applicant is older and has less education or skills.